 Castlefield stock story – Diaceutics

-David Gorman introduces Belfast-based pharmaceutical company Diaceutics, whose AIM-listed shares we own in our CFP Castlefield Sustainable UK Smaller Companies Fund.
+David Gorman introduces Belfast-based pharmaceutical company Diaceutics, whose AIM-listed shares we own in our CFP Castlefield Thoughtful UK Smaller Companies Fund.

 Diaceutics PLC is at the forefront of developments in Precision Medicine, which has the potential to transform healthcare.
 By helping doctors and pharmaceutical companies reduce the amount of guesswork involved in diagnosis, precision medicine gives patients quicker access to effective treatments that don’t just control their symptoms, but might help slow, stop or even reverse their disease.